Cannons Creek Independent School: Academics

 Cannons Creek has an exceptional academic record.
 Since the inception of Grade 12 in 2003, the school has maintained a 100% Grade 12 pass rate.

 In 2014 Cannons Creek was given the WCED Award of Excellence and was again awarded a certificate of excellence in 2017, for being placed 14th in the Western Cape.
 In 2018 Cannons Creek again received the Premier's Award for placing third in the Western Province for smaller schools.

 In 2016 Cannons received a special award from the University of Pretoria for being in the top 30 achieving schools for mathematics in the country.

 Based on the Matric Class of 2020's results, Cannons Creek was announced as the 'Top Small School in the Western Cape' (less than 30 candidates).
 The school was awarded 18th place in the province for the 2021 NSC exams.
 Cannons Creek Independent High School was awarded SECOND Top Small School (enrolment of less than 80 candidates) in the WC for the 2022 NSC exams.
+Cannons Creek Independent High School was awarded FIRST Top Small School (enrolment of less than 80 candidates) in the WC for the 2023 NSC exams.
+The school's top candidate (scoring 95,9% average), Thomas Kabalin, also achieved an award for being in the Top 40 candidates in the province.